Régie du bâtiment du Québec

 If the contractor’s work has caused damages (ex: water damage) and that you have received compensation from your homeowner’s insurance, you cannot receive further compensation.

 If you have been unable to come to an agreement with your contractor, or if he fails to respect an agreement you concluded with him, immediately send him a formal demand letter by registered mail.
-Go to the website of the ministère de la Justice for information on the letter’s contents.
+For information on the letter’s contents, consult the Writing and sending a formal notice page on Québec.ca.

 If the contractor has failed to follow up on your formal demand letter within the prescribed timeframe, the next step is to obtain a court ruling confirming the existence of the loss and, if need be, establishing the compensation.
 Where should your claim be filed?